lurchmath/openmath-js/docs/api-reference.md

 ### In the browser

-Import the minified JavaScript, which you can [download from our repository directly](https://raw.githubusercontent.com/lurchmath/openmath-js/master/openmath.js) or import from a CDN with the following one-liner.
+Import the JavaScript, which you can [download from our repository directly](https://raw.githubusercontent.com/lurchmath/openmath-js/master/openmath.js) or import from a CDN with the following one-liner.